L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Introduction

 \section{Introduction}

-The statistical analysis of time series and random processes, parameter estimations, non-parameter estimations and statistical inferences, has been mainly concentrated on models described in terms of diffusion processes and semi-martingales, see e.g. some standard references such as \cite{LS77,JS03,Rao99-a,Rao99} and etc. Models which are not semi-martingales have received some attention in applications where long-time memory effects have to be taken into consideration, see e.g. \cite{KLB02,TV07,HN10} for example.
-In this article, we study multi-dimensional Ornstein-Uhlenbeck processes (OU processes for short) driven by fractional Brownian motions (fBM), known in recent literature as fractional Ornstein-Uhlenbeck processes (fOU processes for simplicity), defined to be the solution of the stochastic differential equation (SDE)
+The field of statistical analysis of time series and random processes involves parameter and non-parameter estimations, and statistical inferences as well.
+The majority of research in this area has focused on models described in terms of diffusion processes and semi-martingales.
+Standard references, such as \cite{JS03,LS77,Rao99-a,Rao99}, are among those that have concentrated on these models.
+However, applications that require the consideration of long-time memory effects have brought some attention to models that are not semi-martingales, such as those discussed in \cite{HN10,KLB02,TV07}.

+This article focuses on multi-dimensional Ornstein-Uhlenbeck (OU) processes driven by fractional Brownian motions (fBM).
+These processes are commonly referred to as fractional Ornstein-Uhlenbeck (fOU) processes and are defined as the solution to the stochastic differential equation (SDE)